Image Source: @curlsmith_official

 Whether it’s windy, rainy or sunny, sometimes your hair just needs that extra bit of oomph.
 The go-to styling products for curlies usually involve mousse or gel for curly hair.
-But these days, there are so many different styling products, it’s difficult to distinguish which one is best for your hair.
-Luckily, if you have type 3 hair, we have some answers to that hard-hitting debate: mousse vs. gel.
+But these days, there are so many different styling products that it’s difficult to distinguish which is best for your hair.
+Luckily, if you have type 3 hair, we have answers to that hard-hitting debate: mousse vs. gel.

 First Things First